schedutron/CPAP/Chap4/sync_prim.md

 max_items = 5
 container = BoundedSemaphore(max_items)  # consider this as a container with a capacity of 5 items.
+                                         # Defaults to 1 if nothing is passed.

 def producer(nloops):
     for i in range(nloops):